If you’ve ever been confused about what to eat because of your Hashimoto’s then this is the article for you.

 - Quick Tip: Most people benefit from going gluten-free (even if you decide on a different diet you should still ALSO be gluten-free for 3 months).
 Don't fall into the trap of thinking that if you have negative antibodies to gluten that you are fine to eat it.
 Most people do MUCH better cutting out gluten.

 Another very popular diet, and for good reason.
 The paleo diet consists of real whole food that attempts to mimic the diet of the paleolithic man/woman and removes inflammatory industrial seed oils, GMO food products, refined grains, added sugar, and generally most foods you shouldn’t put into your body.

 One of the dangers of going paleo is actually reducing your carbohydrates too much because the most common sources of carbs are generally forbidden.

-While reducing the amount of carbohydrates can be good in certain medical conditions (leptin and insulin resistance), reducing all sources of carbohydrates can result in worsening fatigue in some patients.
+While reducing the number of carbohydrates can be good in certain medical conditions (leptin and insulin resistance), reducing all sources of carbohydrates can result in worsening fatigue in some patients.

 Another potential pitfall of eating a paleo-based diet is consuming too much protein.

 As long as healthy fats, proteins and carbs are balanced the diet is excellent - but it does require some manipulation and personalization on your part to get there.

 Does it work?

 I’m a big fan of pretty much any whole food-based diet and would routinely start my patients on modified versions of the paleo diet and then manipulate their macromolecules based on their symptoms and lab tests.

 The paleo diet is a great starting point because there is plenty of information including recipes and diet guides available on the internet to help you get started.